 Such differences give rise to a pluralism, and the pluralism gives rise to incomprehension and exasperation.
-The unconverted cannot understand the converted, and the partly converted cannot understand the converted.
-Inversely, because they are misunders tood, the converted are exasperated by the unconverted.
-Again, undifferentiated consciousness does not understand differentiated consciousness, and partially differentiated consciousness does a fourfold HEROLED not understand theirly differentiated consciousness.
-Inversely. it is more adequately because they are with incomprehension, differentiated consciousless is exasperated by less adequately differentiated consciousness.
-Finally, our historically minded contemporaries have no difficulty understanding the ghettoes in which a classicist mentality still reigns, but the people in the classicist ghettoes not only have no experience of serious historical investigation but also are quite unaware of the historicity of their own imentand these assumptions.
+The unconverted cannot understand the converted, and the partly converted cannot Inversely, because they are misunderstood, understand the converted. the converted are exasperated by the unconverted.
+Again, undifferentiated consciousness does not understand differentiated consciousness, and partially differentiated consciousness does A-FOHREGLD a fourfold not understand triply differentiated consciousness. because they ard met with incomprehension, differentiated consciousless is examperated by less adequately differentiated consciousness.
+Finally, our historically minded contemporaries have no difficulty understanding the ghettoes in which a classicist mentality still reigns, but the people in the classicist ghettoes not only have no experience of serious historical investigation but also are quite unaware of the historicity of their own-mentald-thmem; assumptions.